Ken Avery begins his 24th year as Gardener.

 The membership was also informed that during the past fall , the Park Board workers put in new steps from the Parking lot down to the front gate of the Garden.
 The Friends had paid for a handrail along the steps in 1975.

 The Garden did not open until April 11 due to a belated Spring and even then a Friends Board meeting in the Shelter just after opening had members traversing deep snow.
-21.8 inches of snow fell in April 1983.
+21.8 inches of snow fell in April 1983 - an April record that held until April 2018 when the Garden opening was delayed until May 1.
 But by the time of the annual meeting Spring had caught up.

 The 31st Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 21st, 1983, in the Martha Crone Shelter, 35 persons attending.

-President Caroline Price noted the new steps to the Garden gate and two new benches in the Garden, funded by the Friends from gifts received in honor of Dr. Marion Grimes and in memory of Harold E. Dalquist.
+President Caroline Price noted the new steps to the Garden gate and two new benches in the Garden along the path from the front gate to the shelter; the benches were funded by the Friends from gifts received in honor of Dr. Marion Grimes and in memory of Harold E. Dalquist.
 Their names are the first two on the Eliason Honor Board in the Crone Shelter.
 The benches were installed without labor cost by Mr. Hamele of the Hamele Co., supplier of the benches.
-No memorial placque was ever installed on the benches.
+No memorial plaque was ever installed on the benches.